pingcap/talent-plan/rust/projects/project-1/project.md

 And, bonus &mdash; test cases are often the poorest-written code in any project, sloppy and undocumented.

+Again, ry to run the tests with `cargo test`.
+What happens?
+Why?

 In `src/lib.rs` write the type and method definitions necessary to make `cargo test --no-run` complete successfully.
 Don't write any method bodies yet &mdash;